marmicode/cookbook/apps/cookbook/docs/angular/testing/01-vitest/01-why-vitest.md

 ## 📦 ESM Support

-Vitest was design with ECMAScript modules (ESM) compatibility in mind.
+Vitest was designed with ECMAScript modules (ESM) compatibility in mind.
 This means that Vitest supports ESM out of the box.
-This is a big deal because Angular and the whole JavaScript ecosystem is moving towards ESM.
+This is a big deal because Angular and the whole JavaScript ecosystem are moving towards ESM.

 Beyond all the intrinsic advantages of ESM, **this means that Vitest does not require any configuration to downgrade ESM to CommonJS**, even for third-party libraries.